dothq/browser-desktop/README.md

 ## 🚀 Foreword

-Dot Browser is proud to be powered by Firefox and Gecko.
+Dot Browser is proud to be powered by Gecko.

 There are a plethora of Chromium based browsers available and introducing competition is unique, healthy, and necessary in the browser space.